4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 ## MAC & ARP (Lec 36)
 - Trivia
 	- MAC (Media Access Control)
-		- Used locally, its the name of the
+		- Used locally, its the name of the interface
+		- First half is vendor info, Second half is unique identifier
+		-
 	- ARP (Address Resolution Protocol)
 		- Used to resolve MAC addresses of hosts/Map an IP address to a MAC address
 		- usually used for IPv4